Clery Report/Annual Security and Fire Safety Report

 The University makes every effort to ensure that the campus facilities, buildings and grounds are designed and maintained in such a way as to promote safety and reduce criminal opportunity.
 Particular attention is paid to this concern in the design of landscaping, grounds keeping and exterior lighting.
 Code Blue Telephones have been installed at various campus locations to give the user immediate communication with the Campus Police and indicating the location of the activated station.

-All members of the campus community are prohibited from possessing or carrying weapons of any kind while on University property, regardless of whether they are licensed to carry the weapon or not.
+All visitors and members of the campus community are prohibited from possessing or carrying weapons of any kind while on University property, regardless of whether they are licensed to carry the weapon or not.
 Such prohibition extends to individuals having weapons in briefcases, purses, tool boxes, personal vehicles or other personal property or effects.

 The only exceptions to this policy are: